opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/otel-logs-source.md

 ### SSL

-You can configure SSL in the OTel logs source with the following options.
+You can configure SSL in the `otel_logs_source` source with the following options.

 | Option | Type | Description |
 | :--- | :--- | :--- |